Definitions

 Now that we can declare components definitions, we want to link instances with dependency injection.
 To resolve an instance in a Koin module, just use the get()

-function is usually used into constructor, to inject constructor values.
+function to the requested needed component instance.
+This get() function is usually used into constructor, to inject constructor values.

 info